kumudug/docker_simple-web-app_using-compose/notes.md

 * Run with a read only bind mount to the source
    - `docker run --name compose-front --rm -d --network network-compose -v $(pwd)/src:/app/src:ro -p 3000:3000 node_front_compose:initial`
 * Tested by changing some html in the front end app

+## Using docker compose

+* Now that we have all the images build and containers running successfully we can start using docker compose instead of running all 3 containers in the command line